bahmanrostamitabar/BRTblog/content/home/about.md

 [interests]
   interests = [
     "Forecasting for Social Good",
-    "Forecasting in healthcare",
-    "Forecasting for humanitarian operations",
-    "Forecasting and decision making interface",
+    "Forecasting and Decision Making Interface",
-    "Forecasting for supply chains"
+    "Forecasting by aggregation"
   ]

 # List your qualifications (such as academic degrees).